 T4b (oral cavity): The tumor has invaded the base of the skull and/or encases the internal arteries.

-T4b (oropharynx): The tumor has moved into the nasopharynx, skull base, or nearby arteries and muscles.
+T4b (oropharynx): The tumor has spread into the nasopharynx, skull base, or nearby arteries and muscles.

 Node.
 The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
 There are many lymph nodes in the head and neck area, and careful assessment of lymph nodes is an important part of staging.

 NX: The regional lymph nodes cannot be evaluated.